Sebi1128/DAL_CS/README.md

 ### Results by Weights and Biases

-The results are saved in both your local device in the folder named `wandb` and also Weights and Biases cloud.
-You can inspect the results directly on web or to use the local files, please check the [documentation](https://docs.wandb.ai/guides/track/public-api-guide) and code `visualization/plot_results.ipynb`.
+The results are saved in both your local device in the folder named `wandb` and also the Weights and Biases cloud.
+You can inspect the results directly on web or to use the local files, please check the [documentation](https://docs.wandb.ai/guides/track/public-api-guide) and `visualization/plot_results.ipynb`.

 ### Variational Autoencoder Training
-The code also contains a seperate variational autoencoder trainer to use pretrained models.
+The code also contains a separate variational autoencoder trainer to use pretrained models.

 To use it, set your current directory to `vae_training`.
 Usage is similar to the main file: